marcietolbert/Building-the-Ultimate-Cybersecurity-HomeLab/Labs/Nessus.md

 As stated above, we know that Nessus is one of many vulnerability scanners used to identify security weaknesses in systems, networks, and applications.
 To do this, Nessus uses a plugin database that contains the logic for detecting specific vulnerabilities (CVEs, misconfigurations, and compliance violations).

-Nessus can perform various types of scans, including credentialed and non-credentialed scans, as well as compliance scans.
+In fact, Nessus can perform various types of scans, including credentialed and non-credentialed scans, as well as compliance scans.
 Credentialed scans are performed while logged in and, therefore, can conduct a more thorough check.
 Non-credentialed scans perform an external check without requiring a login.
 Compliance scans verify adherence to standards such as CIS benchmarks, PCI DSS, and HIPAA.

 Lastly, Nessus produces detailed reports that rank the vulnerabilities found in a scan by severity (e.g., critical, high, medium, low), along with remediation recommendations.